-Coalition forces violate armistice in Hodeida 155 times
+Coalition Forces Violate Armistice In Hodeida 155 Times

 Among the violations were an airstrike by the Coalition fighter jets on Al-Salif district, and five raids by spy aircraft on Hays district and Al-Jabaliya area, according to the operations room.

-The violations included also intense flight of warplanes and spy planes, artillery shelling, and firing various gunshots.a
+The violations included also intense flight of warplanes and spy planes, artillery shelling, and firing various gunshots.